ericdunipace/ericdunipace.github.io/_posts/2024-02-02-WpProj-Package-Is-Live.md

              options = list(display.progress = TRUE))
 ```

-We can also fit a model that adapts the coefficients.
-To do so, we need
-to create a pseudo neighborhood round our point of interest
+We can also fit a model that simply finds a lasso regression closest to $$\hat{\mu}$$.
+To do so, we need to create a pseudo neighborhood round our point of interest

 ``` r
 library(mvtnorm)